 Commentary on Matthew 25: How to Be Wise Virgins in Receiving the Lord

-Reading the Scriptures, Praying, and Diligently Carrying Out the Lord’s Work: Does This Make a Wise Virgin?
+Reading the Scriptures, Praying, and Diligently Carrying Out the Lord’s Work: Can This Enable Us to Welcome the Lord?

 Let’s think back to the scribes, chief priests and Pharisees.
 They were all well-read in the scriptures, and their families had served God for generations.
 They strictly obeyed the law, abided by the commandments, worked diligently, and even travelled all over the world to spread the gospel of God.
 It may be said that they did quite a lot of work, endured no little suffering, and reverently awaited the arrival of the Messiah.
-According to our notions and imaginings, they should have been the wise virgins who prepared oil; they should have been qualified more than anyone to receive the Lord and to gain His salvation and grace.
+According to our notions and imaginings, they should have been qualified more than anyone to receive the Lord and to gain His salvation and grace.
 But what are the facts?
 When the Lord Jesus became flesh and came to do work, not only did these people fail to recognize the Lord Jesus, but they even believed, on the basis of their notions and imaginings, that “anyone who is not called ‘Messiah’ is not God.”
 They could clearly hear that the Lord’s words had authority and power, and yet on the basis of their notions and imaginings, they condemned the Lord Jesus’ work and words as departing from the scriptures.
 They used this as justification to deny that the Lord was God Himself, and they also seized upon this to judge and blaspheme the Lord Jesus.
 They had not a shred of reverence for God in their hearts; they did not understand, nor did they seek or investigate this.
 They even worked with the Roman government to nail the Lord Jesus upon the cross, and ultimately they were punished by God.
-So, can it be said that the Pharisees were wise virgins?
-They concerned themselves only with laboring and carrying out work, with upholding the laws of the Old Testament, but they had not the slightest knowledge of God; they were incapable of hearing the voice of God.
-They could be called the most foolish of virgins.
-Then, what truly makes a wise virgin?
-Read on to find out more.
+So, it can be seen that if one concerns himself only with laboring and carrying out work, but has not the slightest knowledge of God, he is incapable of hearing the voice of God and welcoming the Lord.

-The facts above make it evident that not all people who read the scriptures, attend gatherings, diligently undertake the Lord’s work, and reverently await are wise virgins.
-Above all else, wise virgins are those who heed the voice of God, and when they hear others spreading God’s gospel, they are able to lay down their own notions and imaginings and, investigate God’s work with humble, seeking hearts.
+The facts above make it evident that wise virgins are those who heed the voice of God.
+When they hear others spreading God’s gospel, they are able to lay down their own notions and imaginings and investigate God’s work with humble, seeking hearts.
 Ultimately, they gain the enlightenment of God, recognize God’s voice, and receive the Lord.
 As for those who do not pay attention to listening to God’s voice, who do not seek even after hearing the truth being expressed, who lack discernment, who only stubbornly cling to the literal words of the scriptures, and who believe that by laboring, by expending themselves and making offerings, they will be able to greet the appearance of God—they are all foolish virgins, and ultimately they will lose the salvation and grace of God.

 1) The Utterances Expressed by God Possess Authority and Power, and They Are an Expression of God’s Disposition